Original Air Date: September 8, 1966

 - This episode was the “second pilot.”
 It sold the show after “The Cage” was rejected, but it was not the first episode to air (it was actually the third).

-- When Gary Mitchell conjures a gravestone intended to entomb the captain, it reads “James R. Kirk” though we later learn his name is actually James T. Kirk, the animated series identifies the T. as standing for “Tiberius.”
+- When Gary Mitchell conjures up a gravestone intended to entomb the captain, it reads “James R. Kirk” though we later learn his name is actually James T. Kirk, the animated series identifies the T. as standing for “Tiberius.”
 An explanation for this is given in the 2009 “Kelvin Timeline” reboot from J.J.
 Abrams.
 James was named after his father, and his middle name came from his grandfather: Tiberius.
+Another explanation given by the team at Paramount was that Gary Mitchell was utterly insane at this point and he simply forgot Kirk’s middle initial (thus preserving canonical consistency).

 - The visual effects director Darrell A. Anderson of the Howard Anderson Company suffered several nervous breakdowns when completing the graphics of the USS Enterprise for the opening sequence in this episode.